NikhilNanjappa-zz/ChatApplication/README.md

 ### Testing

+- Since the application makes use of Auth token, we need to generate it by authenticating.
-Running `grunt test` will run the unit tests with karma.
+- Running `grunt test` will run the unit tests with karma.
+- Or get into the /test directory and run the `karma start` command.